 Why Metacognition Is the Key to ATL Thinking Skills

-Flavell (1979) says metacognition is knowing and regulating thinking.
-Learners should know their thinking and monitor its success.
-They must adjust their methods when thinking fails.
-These skills match ATL Thinking Skills: transfer, critical thinking, creative thinking, and reflection.
+Flavell (1979) defines metacognition as knowledge and regulation of one's own thinking.
+Learners need to know the strategy they are using, monitor whether it is working, and adjust when it fails.
+These skills match ATL Thinking Skills: transfer, critical thinking, creative thinking and reflection.

 The Thinking Framework helps learners understand their thinking by providing shared language.
 Teachers can say "We'll use Systems Thinking," so learners know the thinking skill expected.
 Learners can then check: "Am I connecting parts or just describing them?".
 This metacognitive monitoring comes from naming the thinking operation (see metacognition and critical thinking).